hilton/hilton.github.com/blog/_posts/2024-04-01-rehearsal-location.md

 Without bars, you navigate with _rehearsal marks_, such as the letter **A**.
 They reduce the possible starting locations to two or three per page, making them easy for singers to find when the conductor asks the choir to start from, say, ‘**the tenor entry at A**’.
-As in all documentation, simple but explicit wins.
+As in all good instructions, simple but explicit wins.